(720 ILCS 5/16-3)

 good cause knowingly fails to return

-the vehicle or any other personal property to any place of business of the
+the vehicle, equipment, or any other personal property to any place of business of the

 (c) A person commits theft when he or she borrows from a library facility library material